XinweiZhang/XinweiZhang.github.io/_posts/2023-03-26-Sum-of-n-uniform-random-variables.md

 ---
 layout: post
 title: "Finding the expected number of uniform random variables to exceed 1"
-description: "In this post, we explore the problem of finding the expected value of the minimum number of uniform random variables needed for their sum to exceed 1.
-We provide two solutions to this problem and explain the underlying concepts of probability and geometric intuition.
-This problem is a classic example in probability theory.
+description: "This problem is a classic example in probability theory.
 Join us as we delve into the world of probability and explore this fascinating problem!"
 date: 2023-03-26
 tags: [Probability]
 ---

+In this post, we explore the problem of finding the expected value of the minimum number of uniform random variables needed for their sum to exceed 1.
+We begin by presenting the [problem statement](#problem), followed by two distinct solutions to the problem.
+The [first solution](#solution-1) calculates the expectation by definition, while the [second solution](#solution-2) approaches the problem by finding a differential equation for the expectation.
+Finally, we discuss an [extension](#extension) of the problem where we generalize the question to find the expected value of the minimum number of these variables needed for their sum to exceed an **arbitrary** value $$t$$, where $$t \in [0, \infty]$$.

 ## Problem